Valerioageno/ssr-rs/README.md

 The project aims to enable server side rendering on rust servers in the simplest and lightest way possible.

+Actually it works with ReactJS.
+It isn't tested yet with other frontend frameworks.

 The all logic is stored inside the `render_to_string()` function.

 ```rust